-The audited financial statements for fiscal year 2005 of the RTP report these transactions as an operating lease and report the related capital assets and related debt as assets and debt of RTP.
-Since the RTP is a discretely presented component unit of the University System and the component unit and the University System are reporting the same assets and debt for Research Buildings 1 and 2, fiscal year 2005 beginning balances are restated and an elimination entry is made to ending balances in the component unit's consolidating financial statements to avoid duplication.
-NDSU and RTP have entered into an operating agreement, whereby NDSU leases Research Building #1 for an annual rent of \$628,943 and Research Building #2 for \$165,370 (through June 2005, then annual rent of \$1,525,963 through July 2013) plus utilities and insurance.
-Total payments under these agreements in fiscal year 2005 were approximately \$1,210,178.
+The audited financial statements of RTP for fiscal year 2006 report these transactions as an operating lease and report the related capital assets and related debt as assets and debt of RTP.
+Since RTP is a discretely presented component unit of the University System and the component unit and the University System are reporting the same assets and debt for Research Buildings 1 and 2, fiscal year 2006 beginning balances are restated and an elimination entry is made to ending balances in the component unit's consolidating financial statements to avoid duplication.

+NDSU and RTP have entered into an operating agreement, whereby NDSU leases Research Building #1 for an annual rent of \$628,943 and Research Building #2 for \$1,343,405 through July 2013, plus utilities and insurance.
+Total payments under these agreements in fiscal year 2006 were approximately \$2.2 million.
 These agreements are subject to funding and legislative appropriations.